Multiple people dead after attack on Pakistan Stock Exchange

 Rescue and paramilitary security personnel are at the scene in an ongoing operation, Azeem said.

+Abid Ali, director of the Pakistan Stock Exchange, said in a media briefing on Geo News that four attackers entered the compound and started firing but were killed by security forces.

+"There were four attackers who came from the parking lot, they threw a grenade at the main entrance of the KSE (stock exchange) and then started firing indiscriminately," Ali said.
-A tweet from the official Twitter page of the Pakistan Stock Exchange said, "There was an attack on the PSX compound earlier today."

-"The situation is still unfolding and management, with the help of security forces, is managing the security and controlling the situation," it said.
+A tweet from the official Twitter page of the Pakistan Stock Exchange said, "The situation is still unfolding and management, with the help of security forces, is managing the security and controlling the situation," it said.

 "We will issue a more detailed statement in due course once the situation is under control and more details are known.
 For now firing has stopped and reinforcement are in place," the tweet read.